-Every issue of TRAIL magazine features two pages worth of letters from you, our readers.
-Your strong opinions, life-changing experiences, happy memories, and reflections on our sport have a home there.
+Every issue of TRAIL magazine features two pages of letters.
+We’re always amazed and inspired by your insightful and creative commentary on the trail running lifestyle.
+Thank you, our readers, for your contribution!
+Your opinions, life-changing experiences, happy and sad memories, and reflections on our sport are an important part of TRAIL’s identity.

 Getting your letter published

 Be sure to include:

 - a clear photo of your face (to be used in the small inset photo),